-Programmes have been implemented in Tajikistan to improve the nutrition of mothers and children.
-Tajikistan joined the Scaling up Nutrition (SUN) movement in 2013, an association of 60 countries whose objective is to pool the activities in the respective countries.
-Tajikistan also established a SUN platform in 2014 to coordinate the efforts of all Tajik participants and stakeholders.
+To improve the nutrition of mothers and children, Tajikistan joined the Scaling up Nutrition (SUN) movement in 2013.
+This association of 60 nations aims to pool the activities performed in the respec-tive countries.
+Tajikistan also established a SUN platform in 2014 to coordinate the efforts of all Tajik stakeholders.

 The nutrition of women of childbearing age, newborns and children has been improved in 20 villages of Khatlon Province.

 The project works towards achieving a fundamental improvement in nutrition-related services in Tajikistan.
 It also increases the opportunities for lifelong learning in the field of nutrition.